konflux-ci/service-provider-integration-operator/README.md

   - OAuth token via user authentication flow
   - Robot account credentials via manual upload

-### Snyk & other providers that not supporting OAuth
+### Snyk & other providers that do not support OAuth

  - Manual credentials upload only with both username and token required.
    Single token per namespace per host is stored.